montefiore-institute/likelihood-free-mcmc/talk/talk.md

 - The transition distribution is also called the proposal distribution in literature.
 ]
 ---
-### Issues with parameteric proposal distributions
+### Issues with parameteric transition distributions
 <br>
 <br>
 - **Sharp transition distribution**